 Includes a detachable visor and safety light on the back.
 Adjustable and easy to fit all head shapes.
 Lightweight and breathable material.
 Strong, comfortable, and durable.
 Some said it held up and protected them in an accident.

 Some said the light on the back was not very bright or too reliable.

-This helmet stands out for its generous ventilation and lightweight design, both of which make it a great option for those who are used to riding without a helmet.
-The Roc Loc 5.5 MIPS adjustment system is easy to use to find a good fit whether you're wearing a cycling cap or not.
+Stands out for its generous ventilation and lightweight design, which make it a great option for those who are used to riding without a helmet.
+The Roc Loc 5.5 MIPS adjustment system helps find a good fit even when not wearing a cycling cap.